ClementTsang/bottom/README.md

 - Scrolling with the mouse will scroll through the currently selected list if the widget is a scrollable table.

+- Scrolling on a graph will zoom in (scroll up) or zoom out (scroll down).

 ## Bugs and Requests

 Spot an bug?
 Have an idea?
 Leave an issue that explains what you want in detail and I'll try to take a look.